UGSDW/ugsdw.github.io/members/dues/index.md

  - April 15
  - May 15

-The easiest way to pay dues is to use Venmo, and to dues for the entire semester ($8.00) or year ($16.00) at a time.
+The easiest way to pay dues is to use Venmo, and to pay your dues for the entire semester ($8.00) or year ($16.00) at a time.
 You can also pay dues with Paypal.

 <br>
 <a href="https://venmo.com/ugsdw" class="button" target="_blank">Pay with Venmo</a>